mozilla/session-invalidation/docs/configuring_rps.md

 4. Grant the service account the scope `admin.directory.user`
 5. On the **Service Accounts** page, create a new JSON RSA key
 6. Download the JSON key
+7. Note the email address of the GSuite admin user that created everything

+The admin email will become the `GSUITE_SUBJECT` configuration parameter in `serverless.yml`.

 ## Slack